-The following table provides a summary of the medical coverage provided for an employee and his/her family through the Employer's Benefits Plan.
-The medical benefit has been designed to work in conjunction with the Health Care Expense Account (described below).
+The following table provides a summary of the medical coverage provided for a Faculty Member and their family through the Employer's Benefits Plan.
+The medical benefit has been designed to work in conjunction with the HCEA (described below).

-BENEFIT COVERAGE

-Hospital 100% coverage of the cost of a semi-

-private room

-\$175 daily maximum

-Prescription Drugs 90% coverage for drugs on formulary

-(includes drug card) 80% coverage for other drugs requiring a

-Rx

-\$8 dispensing fee cap

-Vision 100% coverage; \$150 every 2 years

-Hearing Aids 100% coverage; \$300 every 2 years

-Paramedical Practitioners 80% up to \$300 per year for each type of

-(includes: chiropodist, chiropractor, practitioner

-massage therapist, naturopath, osteopath,

-podiatrist, psychologist, physiotherapist,

-speech therapist)

-Private Duty Nursing 80% up to \$10,000 per year

-Other Medical Services & Supplies 80% coverage of reasonable and

-customary expenses

-Out-of-Country Emergency 100% coverage of reasonable and

-customary expenses
+BENEFIT COVERAGE BENEFIT Hospital Prescription Drugs (includes drug card) Vision Hearing Aids Paramedical Practitioners • Licensed massage therapist (ordered by Doctor) • Licensed psychologist, speech therapist, physiotherapist, naturopath, acupuncturist COVERAGE100% coverage of the cost of a semi- private room\$175 daily maximum90% coverage for drugs on formulary 80% coverage for other drugs requiring a Rx \$8 dispensing fee cap100% coverage; \$150 every 2 years100% coverage; \$150 every 2 years100% coverage; \$300 every 2 years80% up to \$300 per year for each category of practitioner Licensed osteopath, chiropractor, podiatrist, chiropodist Private Duty Nursing 80% up to \$10,000 per year Other Medical Services & Supplies 80% coverage of reasonable and customary expenses Out-of-Country Emergency 100% coverage of reasonable and customary expenses